Become a S.A.N.E.

 WHAT SHOULD I EXPECT?

 You will be expected to be on call for either a 12 hour shift or 24 hour shift.
 On call hours can be negotiated with the SANE Coordinator.
 Exams will last from two to five hours.
 The average exam lasts around three hours.
+SANE's meet monthly with the SANE Coordinator for training and education.

 WILL I INTERACT WITH ADOLESCENT/ADULT OR PEDIATRIC PATIENTS?